The History of Our Community

 NPHC Yard Show

 The National Pan-Hellenic Council hosts the NPHC Yard Show every fall semester as part of OnIowa!.
-The Yard Show features members of our 6 NPHC organizations in performances that serve as both an expressive art performance and a ritual of group identity that features songs, chants, and symbols unique to each respective organization.
+The Yard Show features members of our 5 NPHC organizations in performances that serve as both an expressive art performance and a ritual of group identity that features songs, chants, and symbols unique to each respective organization.
 The show, which is one of the most anticipated events of our community, serves as a great time to watch our Greeks in action.
+Due to COVID-19 the fall 2020 yard show has been cancelled.

 NPHC Community Service